latolukasz/beeorm-doc/docs/guide/crud.md

 As you can see, the Flush() method does not panic and the ID field of the category entity is set to 10.
 The ON DUPLICATE KEY UPDATE clause ensures that no fields are updated if a duplicate key is detected.

-### Flushing references
+### Flushing References

-BeeORM automatically flushes all new entities (entities with ID equal to 0) assigned in flushed entity as reference.
-Look at this example:
+BeeORM automatically flushes all new entities (entities with an ID of 0) that are assigned as references in a flushed entity.
+For example:

 <code-group>
 <code-block title="code">